root-project/jsroot/docs/JSROOT.md

    - numfaces - approximate maximal number of faces in three.js model (default 100000)
    - numnodes - approximate maximal number of meshes in three.js model (default 1000)
    - doubleside - use double-side material (default only front side is set)
-   - wireframe - show wireframe for created materials (default - off)
+   - wireframe - show wireframe for created object (default - off)
+   - dflt_colors - assign default ROOT colors for the volumes

 When transparent volumes appeared in the model, one could use JSROOT.GEO.produceRenderOrder() function to correctly set rendering order.
 It should be used as: